kartograph/kartograph.org/docs/kartograph.js/symbols.md

         radius: function(d) { return Math.sqrt(d.value); }
     });

+You can sort by symbol data by passing a function that returns a numerical value or string:

+    map.addSymbols({
+        type: Kartograph.Bubble,
+        sortBy: function(d) { return d.someVar; },
+    });

 ## Removing Symbols

 To remove a group of symbols from your map, simply call ``map.removeSymbols()``.
 If you added multiple symbol layers, you can pass and index to specify the one to remove.
 Otherwise, all symbols will be removed.